 - Seal air leaks — Air leakage contributes to a huge amount of lost energy in most homes.
 If you want to tackle this problem head-on, hire an HVAC contractor to conduct a blower test and determine where your problem areas are located.

 - Shower, don’t bathe — Although taking a bath can be relaxing, it’s also a great way to waste water and energy.
 Lower your usage by switching to brief showers as much as possible.

-If you’re in need of additional energy-saving tips or have other home comfort questions, please contact the professionals at Sherlock Heating & Air Conditioning, Inc. We currently handle the HVAC needs of San Diego and all surrounding areas.
+If you’re in need of additional energy-saving tips or have other home comfort questions, please contact the professionals at Sherlock Plumbing Heating & Air, Inc. We currently handle the HVAC needs of San Diego and all surrounding areas.